Confidential Reporting Policy

 - As soon as practical, the investigating officer will prepare a written report containing the findings of the investigations and reasons for the judgment which will include the following:

-- The date and time the disclosure was received
+- The date and time the disclosure was received.

-- Name and contact information of the Discloser (unless the Discloser is anonymous or has requested that his or her name not be disclosed by the Privacy Officer);
+- Name and contact information of the Discloser (unless the Discloser is anonymous or has requested that his or her name not be disclosed by the Privacy Officer).

-- Name(s) of the person(s) involved in the alleged Improper Act
+- Name(s) of the person(s) involved in the alleged Improper Act.

-- Full details of the alleged Improper Act, including a description and dates if known
+- Full details of the alleged Improper Act, including a description and dates if known.

 - Any other available information relevant to an assessment of the report.

-- If there is sufficient evidence of an Improper Act to indicate that further investigation is necessary, the report will be passed to the Privacy Officer, Chairman of the Board, Chair of Audit Committee, and Chief Executive Officer, as appropriate.
+- If there is sufficient evidence of an Improper Act to indicate that further investigation is necessary, the report will be provided to the Privacy Officer, Chairman of the Board, Chair of Audit Committee, and Chief Executive Officer, as appropriate.

 - The Privacy Officer, Chairman of the Board, Chair of Audit Committee, Chief Executive Officer, as appropriate, will review the report and decide what action to take based on the findings of the investigation.